 Not to toot our own horn, but when it comes to creating and sharing marketing images, you won’t find a better free tool out there than Canva.

 Canva is an easy-to-use design platform that allows you to create a variety of graphics for your business.
-Canva has templates for everything from social media images to marketing brochures, flyers to business cards, presentations to web banners, and just about everything in between.
+Canva has for everything from social media images and web banners to marketing brochures, flyers, business cards, presentations, and just about everything in between.
 Whatever marketing image you might need, Canva has a template for it.

 So, how do you use Canva?
 Let’s say you wanted to create an image for your brand’s Instagram account.
 You can start with an Instagram Post template, which is already accurately sized for the platform.
 Once you find a template with the look, feel, and format you want for your Instagram image, you can customize the template—like swapping photos, changing the layout and background, adjusting the fonts, or adding in additional elements like icons, illustrations, or frames.
 And all with a few drag and drops.